mrsheen/minecraft-hey0-plugins/mapper/export/readme.txt

 Plugin Installation:
   *Copy mapper.jar from /plugin and mapper.properties to plugins/ folder.
+  *Add "mapper" (without quotes) to the plugins line of server.properties
   *Insert /newlabel and/or /dellabel into groups.txt for any usergroups you wish to have acces to making labels.